kobolabs/epub-spec/README.md

 | Android/FXL Read Along | "landscape"      | single page     | full spread       |

 Custom text colors for highlighting are not currently supported on Android.
 However, custom text colors for highlighting is possible on iOS.
-The iOS app uses the CSS class ‘kobo-smil-highlight’ to color highlighted text.
+The iOS app uses the CSS class `kobo-smil-highlight` to color highlighted text.
 So, by adding that class to the CSS plus a color declaration, the color of the highlighted text on the app can be customized.

 **SMIL for reflowable content** is supported on iOS but is not supported on the Android, EPD, Desktop or Windows platforms.